Review and road test of the Hyundai IONIQ Plug-In

 Design and Build

 And inside?
 Well, inside this Hyundai, it doesn't feel futuristic.
 It's not that it's dull in the cabin: it's just that it's not trying to be too clever for its own good.
 We like that.
 What you get is a dash that bears a strong resemblance to the Korean company's other models such as the i30 and Tuscon.
 That's a very good thing as it's clear and made from excellent materials.
 There are hints, though, at what lies under the bonnet, such as the battery indicator gauge on the left-hand side of the main 7-inch instrument display.
 It tells you how economically you're driving and whether or not you are using energy reserves or topping them up.
 In the centre is a simple to read speedo, while on the right is a configurable screen for information such as doors left open and water temperature.
+A dash highlight is a now-larger 10.25-inch colour touchscreen, which includes Tom Tom navigation.
 Both IONIQ Hybrid models get a 443-litre boot.

 Market and Model

-Once you've subtracted the £2,500 government Plug-in Car Grant from the asking price, you'll be paying around £25,000 for this car.
-That looks at first glance quite a lot more than is being asked for the full-Hybrid IONIQ derivative, but that's because the Plug-in model isn't being offered in base 'SE' form, the range limited to the plusher 'Premium' and 'Premium SE' trim levels.
-Compare against these and you should find that the extra required to upgrade to Plug-in motoring isn't really very much at all.
-That grant (not available to buyers of the standard full-Hybrid version) deals with much of the difference there would otherwise be.
+You'll be paying around £28,500 for this car in base 'Premium' form - or just over £30,000 if you want the plusher 'Premium SE' version.
+That looks at first glance quite a lot more than is being asked for the full-Hybrid IONIQ derivative (which starts from around £22,000), but that's because the Plug-in model isn't being offered in base 'SE' form, the range limited to those plusher 'Premium' and 'Premium SE' trim levels.
+Compare against these and you'll find that the extra required to upgrade to Plug-in motoring is just under £5,000.

 Equipment levels are quite comprehensive, with all models featuring keyless entry with push button start, heated front seats, a heated steering wheel, Bi-Xenon headlamps with LED rear combination lamps and a driver's supervision instrument cluster with a 7" LCD display.
 Integrated satellite navigation with TomTom Live services, an Infinity audio system with Android Auto / Apple CarPlay and Wireless Phone Charging (where supported) also feature as standard.
 Standard safety features include Autonomous Emergency Braking (AEB), a Lane Keep Assist System (LKAS) and a Tyre Pressure Monitoring System.